sdesalas/vue-client-loader/README.md

-# vue-loader.js
+# vue-client-loader.js

-Vue Loader is a client-side module loader used to turn `*.vue` files into HTML components.
+Vue Client Loader is a client-side module loader for the browser.
+You can use it to turn `*.vue` files into HTML components.

 No dependencies or build toolchains required.